magento/devdocs/src/_includes/cloud/enable-ssh.md

 1. Open a terminal application on your local workstation.

-1. If you haven't done so already, log in (or switch to) the [Magento file system owner]({{ site.baseurl }}/cloud/before/before-workspace-file-sys-owner.html) to the server on which your SSH keys are located.
+1. If you have not done so already, log in (or switch to) the [Magento file system owner]({{ site.baseurl }}/cloud/before/before-workspace-file-sys-owner.html) to the server on which your SSH keys are located.

 1. Log in to your project: